 As well as its amazing scenery, Longji is also the area to visit in order to experience China’s ethnic minorities’ culture.
 The Zhuang and the Yao nationalities live here, though mainly it is the Zhuang people.
 The women dress in unique and colorful costumes, singing and dancing.
 Guests also can join in with them to enjoy the original Zhuang life and culture, and even stay with local families enjoying both the Longji tea and the Longji wine.

 Now, the Dragon’s Backbone Rice Terraces covers an area of 66 square kilometers (about 16308 acres) and spans an altitude between 300 meters (about 984 feet) and 1100 meters (about 3608 feet).
-It is said, ‘Where there is soil, there is a terrace’, be it in the valley, with swift-flowing river to the mountain’s summit with its swirling cloud cover, or from bordering verdant forest to the cliff walls.
-Even though the Dragon’s Backbone Rice Terraces is large, it is made up of numerous patches no more than 1 mu (it is a traditional unit of area in China, currently call shimu) (about 0.16 acres).
+There is a saying “Where there is soil, there is a terrace”.
+That can be it in the valley, with swift-flowing river to the mountain’s summit with its swirling cloud cover, or from bordering verdant forest to the cliff walls.
+Even though Longsheng Rice Terraces is large, it is made up of numerous patches no more than 1 mu (it is a traditional unit of area in China, currently call shimu) (about 0.16 acres).
 The smaller ones like snails while the bigger one like towers.
 The outline is very smooth with gradients between 26 degrees and 35 degrees.Located in the west side and closest to Dazhai Village, the Large-scale Thousand-layers Terraces is suitable for sunrise and sunset watching.
-In here, you can watch layers of layers terraces piled up like a stairway reaching to the sky and the villages of Yao people.
+The stairway-like layers of terraces that descend from the sky are truly a sight to behold.

 Longji Terraced Fields contain three villages.
 They are Ping’an Village (平安寨), Jinkeng Village (金坑大寨) and Guzhuang Village (古壮寨).
 Ping’an Village is the one most visited by tour groups while Jinkeng Village is higher up and larger with the availability of cable cars (70 Yuan one way, 120 Yuan round trip).